 In addition to the annual Executive Chairman's director fee of A\$154,000, the company entered into a Consultancy Agreement with Dr. Errol De Souza to perform the duties of Executive Chairman, effective as of June 22, 2020.
 Our board of directors took advice on the Executive Chair's remuneration from an independent remuneration consultancy prior to entering into the Consultancy Agreement.
 Under the Consultancy Agreement in effect with Dr. De Souza through June 30, 2021, Dr. De Souza received fixed remuneration of US\$21,000 per month (plus reimbursement of annual health care benefits of up to US\$18,000) for the provision of executive services as determined by our board of directors, plus a short-term incentive/bonus potential of 70% of the fixed remuneration as assessed by the independent non-executive directors against agreed financial, strategic and operational targets.
-Dr. De Souza also received an ex-gratia bonus payment during the fiscal year ended June 30,

-2021 of US\$88,200.
+Dr. De Souza also received an ex-gratia bonus payment during the fiscal year ended June 30, 2021 of US\$88,200.
 He was also eligible for a grant of 12,000,000 options at an exercise price of A\$0.04, 50% to vest upon our share price being equal to or in excess of A\$0.14 and 50% to vest upon our share price being equal to or in excess of A\$0.24, which was approved by shareholders on August 26, 2020.
 The exercise price of Dr. De Souza's option award was subsequently adjusted from A\$0.04 to A\$0.0136 as a result of the rights issued during the fiscal year ending on June 30, 2021.
 Dr. De Souza's 12,000,000 option award fully vested during the fiscal year ending June 30, 2021, upon the company achieving both sets of vesting criteria.

-Effective July 1, 2021, we entered into a new Executive Employment Agreement with Dr. De Souza for the position of Executive Chairman, replacing all prior arrangements.
-The Executive Employment Agreement became effective on July 1, 2021, and has a term ending on June 30, 2024.
+Effective July 1, 2021, we entered into a new Consultancy Agreement for the position of Executive Chairman, replacing all prior arrangements.
+The Consultancy Agreement that became effective July 1, 2021 has a term ending on June 30, 2024.
 Under this agreement, Dr. De Souza receives fixed remuneration of US\$43,750 base salary per month (plus reimbursement of health care benefits of up to US\$22,000 for the first year of employment, and subsequently adjusted based on documented increases) for the provision of executive services as determined by our board of directors, plus a short-term incentive/bonus potential of 60% of the base salary upon meeting the applicable performance criteria established by the Nomination and Remuneration Committee against agreed financial, strategic and operational targets.
 For performance exceeding such applicable performance criteria, the Nomination and Remuneration Committee, in its sole discretion, may increase the short-term incentive/bonus up to 100% of the base salary.
-In addition, effective July 1, 2021, Dr. De Souza received a grant of 47,786,607 options with an exercise price per share equal to A\$0.2014, which award will vest on a quarterly basis over a four-year period commencing on July 1, 2021 (with acceleration in the event of a change in control and also on termination as described below).
-The award was subject to shareholder approval, which was obtained at the 2021 Annual General Meeting.
+In addition, subject to shareholder approval, Dr. De Souza is eligible to receive a grant of 47,786,607 options to be issued with an exercise price equal to A\$0.2014, which award will vest on a quarterly basis over a four-year period commencing on July 1, 2021 (with acceleration in the event of a change in control and also on termination as described below).